Carnation (brand): Elbridge Amos Stuart

 One of the most important things Stuart had learned on his father's farm was that high-quality milk came from healthy cows; so to ensure premium standards, he distributed pure bred bulls to the farmers supplying the factory, whose offspring were selected for milk productivity.
 Eventually, Stuart established a breeding farm, named Carnation Farm, where the application of new principles of husbandry continually improved the productivity of the herd.
 Carnation cows held the world milk production record for 32 consecutive years.
-One cow in particular, Segis Pietertje Prospect, produced 37,381 pints of milk during 1920, and a statue of the cow was erected to honour this record.
+One cow in particular, Segis Pietertje Prospect, produced 37,381 pints of milk during 1920, and a statue of the cow was erected to honor this record.
 The town of Tolt, Washington, was later renamed Carnation, after the nearby breeding and research farms.

 Advertising

 In 1907, the promotional phrase "Carnation Condensed Milk, the milk from contented cows" was introduced.
 This slogan referred to the higher quality milk from happy cows grazing in the lush Pacific Northwest.
 Carnation used this slogan for decades, and it spawned a radio variety program entitled "The Contented Hour," which featured entertainers such as Dinah Shore, Jane Powell and Burns and Allen.
 The George Burns and Gracie Allen Show, which premiered on CBS television in 1950, was sponsored by Carnation.
 As was common during that era, instead of cutting to filmed commercials, Burns, Allen and guests broke the "fourth wall" to tout Carnation products in a comedic, often tongue-in-cheek way during the show.

+In the late 1940s, Carnation Milk sponsored the Tigners, Black fraternal quadruplets, who were born in 1946, as a form of advertising.

 Since the 1960s, labels of cans of Carnation Condensed Milk have contained recipes on the inner side.